tonipohl/VivaConnections/README.md

-# VivaConnections
+# VivaConnections samples

 Microsoft Viva Connections is a desktop and mobile experience that brings together relevant news, conversations, and resources in one place for your organization.
 Find out more about Viva Connections at https://docs.microsoft.com/en-us/viva/connections/viva-connections-overview.

 This repository is a joint project by [Martina Grom](https://github.com/martinagrom) and [Toni Pohl](https://github.com/tonipohl) and contains links and samples how to use and how to develop Viva Connections in your Microsoft 365 tenant.
-We will update this repository soon.
+The *samples* directory contains some small projects from static Adaptive Cards to simple SPFx apps.

 ## Set up and launch Viva Connections